SSathyaIosDeveloper/MarvelAPP/MarvelApp/Readme.md

 <p align="center">
 This  repository includes an iOS application to display the list of Marvel charcaters and character in detail.

-**Characters Screen** Displays list of characters with their thumbnails, names.
+**Characters Screen** Displays list of characters with their thumbnails and names.

 **Character Detail Info Screen** Displays picture of a character, name, and it's full description.